mtulio/mtulio.labs/docs/guides/ocp-install-profiles/ocp-azure-capz-datadisk-etcd.md

-# OCP on AWS - Using Instance Disks for containers' ephemeral storage
+# OCP on Azure - Using Data Disks on etcd storage

-!!! warning "Research/Unfinished document"
+This guide describes how to create an OCP Cluster on Azure isolating etcd to a data disk with `PremiumV2_LRS`.

-    This document is a research document which is not completed.
+The changes also decreases the size of OS Disk (10x) and VM for Control Planes (2x) as the disk performance is no longer required for etcd on OS Disks.

 This document incorporate researches with:
 - OpenShift on Azure for CI clusters experiment mounting etcd in data disk